info340b-wi19/React-Tasklist/README.md

 Simple task list React app loosely based off of problem set 5 problem-b.
-Not meant to be perfect, moreso meant to showcase some of the most important parts of React.
+Not meant to be perfect, more so meant to showcase some of the most important parts of React.